Exhibitions | Mar 30 2019 7pm

 RU Exhibition: THROUGH THE KĀLI-EROS – Immersive Performance in Installation, Kuldeep Singh

 Knockdown Center (52-19 Flushing Ave, Maspeth, NY 11378)

-Knockdown Center and Residency Unlimited present Kuldeep Singh: THROUGH THE KĀLI-EROS, an evening of immersive performance.
+Knockdown Center and Residency Unlimited present Kuldeep Singh: THROUGH THE KĀLI-EROS, an evening of immersive performance in installation.

 Kali, the often misunderstood goddess of time, terror, destruction and protection is visualized here as a system of performative and sonic tropes equated to Eros.

 Weaving together visual art elements with Indian classical dance gestures and theatre, multidisciplinary artist Kuldeep Singh and his collaborators present THROUGH THE KĀLI-EROS, an installation based performance project where meanings and boundaries are blurred through pathos and eros.

 Against a hypnotic score drawn from Hindustani classical music layered with tones of prolonged echoed narrations in gibberish and live instrumental music, the work interlaces a myriad of haunting gestures and fluctuating movements as acts, interspersed with a film projected on suspended painted surfaces.
 These performance acts are fragmented in nature and unfold on cracked mud and dirt ground within Knockdown Centers large industrial space.
 Reflecting on a chapter in the 12th century Sanskrit tome Manasollasà that addresses the nature of dance, the work attends to realities of the post-colonial world through a relationship between abstraction and representation.

 THROUGH THE KĀLI-EROS presents the viewer with a concocted world of its own, where hybrid meanings lead to an inner cleansing mechanism.

 About the artist